nazimur-rahiman/sparkle-dental/site/content/services/_index.md

   - heading: Geriatric dentistry - Caring for Elderly
     text: "Mouth is referred to as a mirror of overall health.
 Eating nutritious wholesome meal becomes more important as we age.
 Healthy teeth and mouth are needed   to chew food and maintain a good quality of life. \nLot of treatment options are available to replace or restore teeth.\n•\tPreventive care\n•\tDenture \n•\tAll on 4 implants\n\n"
     imageUrl: img/19451.jpg
+  - heading: Social Committments - giving back to society
+    text: >
+      Sparkle dental sees itself as a member of the community and gives back to the community with the goal of a better tomorrows.

+      We are actively involved in conducting  dental camps and would love to be a part of any community related services
+    imageUrl: img/volunteer-2055043_1920.png
 ---